Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Home and road insights

+- The Steelers are winless ATS (0-4) as 4.5-point underdogs or greater at home.

-- Pittsburgh has gone over the total in three of six home games this season.
+- Pittsburgh has hit the over in three of six home games this season.

 - Baltimore is 3-2 overall, with two wins against the spread, in away games.

-- The Ravens are winless ATS (0-2) as 4.5-point favorites or more away from home.
+- The Ravens are winless ATS (0-2) as 4.5-point favorites or more on the road.

-- In five road games this year, Baltimore has hit the over once.
+- Baltimore has gone over the total once in five away games this year.

 - This season, Ravens away games average 46.3 points, 2.3 more than this contest's over/under (44).